-The key elements for KCH and KCO contained three factors: (i) patent infringement (KCH2), (ii) maintenance (KCO5), and (iii) training (KCO6).
+The key elements for KCH and KCO contained three factors: (1) KCH2, (2) KCO5 and (3) KCO6.
 Each key element in this study was also arranged based on their ranks.
 Nonetheless, certain influential factors demonstrated similar mean scores or a slight mean score difference than other factors.
 Thus, these factors remained crucial and relevant in facilitating the successful adoption of IR 4.0 technology in smart emergency detection for safety management, regardless of their ranking.

 The ranking of the key elements demonstrated the top three factors in descending order: KT3 > KT2 > KT4.
-Initially, KT3 presented the greatest mean score, and previous studies supported this finding by asserting that KT3 was the primary determinant of smart emergency detection (Guo et al., 2013; Chen et al., 2020).
-This outcome was followed by KT2, demonstrating that nearly all individuals who underwent training succeeded in enhancing their knowledge, skills, and abilities (Park and Kim, 2013; Jiang et al., 2021).
-Subsequently, the third-ranking key element was KT4 (Tang et al., 2020).
+Initially, KT3 presented the greatest mean score and previous studies supported this finding by asserting that KT3 was the primary determinant of smart emergency detection (Guo, Li and Li, 2013; Chen, Lai and Lin, 2020).
+This outcome was followed by KT2, demonstrating that nearly all individuals who underwent training succeeded in enhancing their knowledge, skills and abilities (Park and Kim, 2013; Jiang, Ding and Zhou, 2021).
+Subsequently, the third-ranking key element was KT4

+(Tang, Roberts and Golparvar-Fard, 2020).
 Considering that smart technology was complicated, a manual was essential to improve site safety management.

 Each influence factor was observed to be in KT.
 This observation signified that the respondents claimed that KT should be given paramount importance over another key element.
-Most scenarios involving technology adoption failure were attributed to insufficient training among the workforce and expert contractors (Li et al., 2015; Othman et al., 2017).
+Most scenarios involving technology adoption failure were attributed to insufficient training among the workforce and expert contractors (Li et al., 2015; Othman, Nasir and Nuruddin, 2017).
 Therefore, the federal and state safety and health legislative bodies should emphasise safety training as a baseline measure to enhance workplace safety and health.

-This study concluded that KCH, KCO5, and KCO6 were the most minor essential key elements contributing to smart emergency detection.
-An underlying reason for the low average score of these key elements was that the current emergency detection practice relied on traditional safety management approaches (Costa et al., 2020; Jeelani et al., 2021).
-This finding revealed a significant research gap in the construction industry due to the unexplored smart emergency detection-based studies using IR 4.0, making these investigations relatively novel (Kasim et al., 2021).
+This study concluded that KCH, KCO5 and KCO6 were the most minor essential key elements contributing to smart emergency detection.
+An underlying reason for the low average score of these key elements was that the current emergency detection practice relied on traditional safety management approaches (Costa et al., 2019; Jeelani et al., 2021).
+This finding revealed a significant research gap in the construction industry due to the unexplored smart emergency detection-based studies using IR 4.0, making these investigations relatively novel (Kasim, Razali and Ariffin, 2021).

 The respondents could possess little exposure to the benefits of IR 4.0 technology adoption for effective safety management.
-Given that the performance of technology could considerably influence the decision of a company to invest in technology development continuously, the cost implications could occur from the significantly high cost of renting high-end resources for maintenance and long-term worker training (Bello et al., 2012; Kim et al., 2019; Jung et al., 2021).
+Given that the performance of technology could considerably influence the decision of a company to invest in technology development continuously, the cost implications could occur from the significantly high cost of renting high-end resources for maintenance and long-term worker training (Bello et al., 2012; Kim et al., 2019; Jung, Kim and Lee, 2021).

 The successful adoption of the IR 4.0 technology depended on the key elements, significantly impacting smart emergency detection.
 Conversely, the local safety management practices continued to use the traditional method because IR 4.0 was still in its early stages.
-Previous studies also emphasised the crucial element of technology training, catalysing efficiency, productivity, and innovation improvements.
+Previous studies also emphasised the crucial element of technology training, catalysing efficiency, productivity and innovation improvements.
 This observation indicated that IR 4.0 technology could be leveraged to enhance safety management and create a safer workplace for employees.
 The IR 4.0 technology could also improve safety management as the technology could continue evolving with the dynamic global environment.
 Consequently, this study denoted that the safety management exposure to IR 4.0 technology must be improved based on the outcomes.